vingerha/gazpar_2_mqtt/README.md

+## Introduction / status

-Reworked from the great repo by yukulehe/gazpar2mqtt (also large part of the docu), now that GRDF is again without Captcha.
+Reworked from the great repo by yukulehe/gazpar2mqtt (who also provided a large part of the docu), now that GRDF is again without Captcha.
 Main differences are in the login method, now using virtual browser (old method still does not work), and allowing to export to HA Long Term Statistics

-### Important:
 - It is working as a container (tested by 3 people) on collecting data in SQLite, MQTT, InfluxDb, Home Assistant sensor and HA energy-dashboard
 - It is working as an add on (tested by myself and 1 other person)
 - no verification if the now 2+-year old code from yukulehe/gazpar2mqtt is still valid **in its entirety**, bits and pieces may not work perfectly anylonger